 Your kitten’s first night with you

-Kittens are often very disturbed during their first night and it’s normal for them to cry during the following two or three nights too.
-Here are some tips to help your kitten settle.
+Kittens are often very anxious during their first night and it’s normal for them to cry during the following two or three nights too.
+Here are some tips to help your kitten relax.

 Provide a safe place to sleep

-Put your kitten's bed in a cosy, quiet place with a blanket and make sure they have access to their water, food and litter tray.
+Put your kitten's bed in a cozy, quiet place with a blanket and make sure they have access to their water, food, and litter box.
 Turning out the light will help to establish your kitten’s sleep patterns, but on the first night you might want to leave a night light on while they adjust to their surroundings.

-For their health and wellbeing, kittens need lots of sleep in a quiet place where they can relax and feel secure.
-Your kitten may sleep for around 20 hours out of 24 and may still need as much as 18 hours’ sleep as an adult cat.
+For their health and well-being, kittens need a lot of sleep in a quiet place where they can relax and feel secure.
+Your kitten may sleep around 20 hours out of 24 and may still need as much as 18 hours’ sleep as an adult cat.

 The best kitten food and feeding habits